 Using real batteries to test battery powered equipment can be unreliable and time consuming.
 To compare experiments like for like, control variables such as state of charge and temperature need to be conditioned and accurately measured before testing.
 Battery chemistry is also likely to degrade over time, making results inconsistent.

 With an emulator this isn't a problem, as they replicate real world behaviour of batteries.
 Hard to reproduce operational states are programmable.
 Automated test procedures can be run at the push of a button.
 This saves a large amount of time for engineering teams who operate on standard Monday to Friday weeks.
 Savings can be equivalent to weeks or months for long term tests.

-For simple battery simulation, DC power supplies such as the LAB-SMP, LAB-SMS and LAB-HP have a constant power mode.
+For simple battery simulation, DC power supplies such as the LAB-SMP and LAB-HP have a constant power mode.
 This replicates the standard discharge curve of a battery pack.
 An adjustable resistance mode is also provided.

 Battery Pack and Capacitor Testing

 ETPS offer a wide range of DC power supplies, electronic loads and bidirectional PSUs.
 Units can be provided to perform research, quality verification or simple charge/discharge functions on battery packs and capacitors.

 To replicate real world conditions, you may need to simultaneously charge and discharge an energy storage device.
 The best solution is often to use a separate power supply and load.
 Starting at a few hundred watts for both DC sinks and sources, we can supply products into the megawatt range.
 Voltages up to 3000V are possible for charging/discharging, with high currents available.